petevb/cli-test/README.md

 # GitHubApp

-This is my first Angular app, for v1 or 2.
-I'm pretty-good at Knockout and okay at Backbone.
+This is my first ever Angular app, for v1 or 2.

+I think I'm pretty-good at Knockout and okay at Backbone.
+Some of the concepts "translate", other bits not so much.

-I thought it would be useful to try and learn Angular for the task.
+But I thought it would be useful to try and learn Angular for the task.
-... and it was.
-Useful, I mean.
-But, it's still a steep learning curve.
+It was, very useful.
+I learnt a lot but it's still a steep learning curve.

 My test specs are behind.
-Sloppy, I know.
 Sorry.

 My issues component is lacking pagination.
 Given I got that working in the repo list it shouldn't be too hard to do.

-As well as tests, I'd want to do more validation, e.g. aria and responsive.
+As well as tests, I'd want to do more e.g. standards or accessibility.
+It could also do with much TLC on the design front.
+The UI isn't great.
+There's no attempt at localisation, I assumed that to be out of scope.

+I've just done some charting at work based on c3js (which is based on d3), but I ran out of time before adding visualisations to this.
+I'll probably try that next, just to see how it works compared to knockout.js.

 There's a bug that that location doesn't update when the search term changes
-- I wanted to be able to "deep-link" to a search term so that a browser navigating back from Issues would keep the context of the RepoList.
-There are likely others, given how few tests are running!
+- I wanted to be able to "deep-link" to a search term so that a browser navigating back from repo-detail (Issues list) would keep the context of the RepoList.
+I'm sure that there are others, given how few tests are running!

+Thanks,
 Pete.

 ----